MisTenNajarany/marwynnbot-music/README.md

 Add the bot and do `m?help` for a list of all supported commands.

 Commands are separated into categories that determine a command's function.
-I am currently working on making a website that will display all of MarwynnBot's commands.
+I am currently working on making a website that will display all of MarwynnBot Music's commands.
 Please stay tuned for its release

 For a guide on all commands and their usages, I will be updating [MarwynnBot's Website](http://www.marwynnbot.tk)